knight-lang/knight-lang/specs.md

 ```

 ### `|(unchanged, unevaluated)` {#fn-or}
-Like [`&`](#fn-and) and `&&`, this function acts similar to `||` in some loosely-typed languages: If the first argument (after being evaluated) is truthy, it's returned directly.
-However, if it's falsey, the second argument is evaluated and returned.
+This function acts similar to `||` in some loosely-typed languages: If the first argument (after being evaluated) is truthy, it is returned directly.
+However, if it is falsey, the second argument is evaluated and returned.

 Unlike most functions, `Block`s can be passed as the second argument to `|`.